Last updated on November 25th, 2019 at 04:20 pm

 Here’s an area of Gina Rundan’s quest for genius that I agree with 110%: spend time exploring all the things you loved to play at since you were born and how these play-things make you feel (or made you feel).
 Write down your play history.
 What was your greatest play moment?
 Was it a specific toy you loved?
 Was there a sport you felt great when playing?
 Was there a National Park you loved to visit when you were on vacation?
 Was there a pet you loved spending time with?

 Your play activities are the times when you were in your flow–you felt at one with your experience and lost track of time.
 You were in your genius zone.
-The zone is the place where your life-purpose is trying to form.
+The zone is the place where your life purpose is trying to form.
 The more you explore your play history and look at the times when you were lost in an experience, you will begin to see a pattern in what you love doing.
-Think about the neighborhood kid who was obsessed with their Easy-Bake Oven, who then grew up to be a pastry chef.
-Or the kid who loved building with Legos, who grew up to be a mechanical designer.
-Or the kid who always danced, who grew up to be a choreographer.
+Think about the neighborhood kid who was obsessed with their Easy-Bake Oven and grew up as a pastry chef.
+Or the kid who loved building with Legos and became a mechanical designer.
+Or the kid who always danced and grew up to be a choreographer.

-If you once loved to paint when you were young, then you should buy some cheap paints and paint.
-If you like to write, then you should be blogging or keeping a journal.
+If you once loved to paint when you were young, you should buy some cheap paints and paint.
+If you like to write, you should blog or keep a journal.
 If you love to organize, you should offer to arrange other people’s spaces.
 If you like to dance, you should find a way to dance more, even if it is a Zumba class at a local community center.
 The point is to incorporate some activity in your life that feels like play to spark your creative genius.

 Find play that attracts you, engages you, and makes you grow–this is the place where your practical genius lives, the path toward understanding your life’s passion, and the way to find your big dream.